-- They steal from other people’s cups- or in other words steal from their happiness, like when he poured the lemonade on his brother’s head.
+- They steal from other people’s cups- or steal from their happiness, like when he poured the lemonade on his brother’s head.

 - Misbehave to get your attention and show that they need a refill.
-This was definitely happening, as I mentioned before!
+This was definitely happening!

 - Seem to have bottomless cups, or need “topping off.”
 Do you ever feel like the more attention you give your child, the more they seem to need?
-It’s because their cup must be empty and far from being “full” so adding a little attention (or even what feels like a lot) isn’t enough.
+It’s because their cup is empty and far from being “full.”
+So adding a little attention (even when it feels like a lot to you) isn’t enough.

 What Empties The Cup?

-The cup is a metaphor for their emotions, so if a child’s cup is full they are content and happy.
-What leads to an empty cup will vary for each child, but what I realized was that my son’s cup was probably feeling empty because he was stressed by the start of a new school year.
+The cup is a metaphor for emotions, so if a child’s cup is full they are content and happy.
+What leads to an empty cup will vary for each child.
+I eventually realized that my son’s cup was probably feeling empty because he was stressed by the start of a new school year.

 He was having to make all new friends and adjust to a new routine in a new classroom.
 It might have even felt a little lonely for him.
 He was also definitely exhausted from having to get up super early and spend 7 hours in school.